nciccarino/burgerSequelize/README.md

 ## Users are able to update and delete their content.

-## Application utilizes Sequelize, Handlebars, Express, and other npm support packages.
+## Application utilizes Sequelize, MySQL, Handlebars, Express, and other npm support packages.